 We were all caught by surprise by the immense and ongoing changes brought by Covid-19.
-Students will have anxieties about the ongoing situation, their own abilities and what they have missed.
-Few will fully appreciate the changes to General Practice and how they will fit into the realities of clinical practice.
-We will rely on you to involve them in as many aspect of patients contact as possible - be that remote - by telephone or video - or face to face.
-We will support you in these endeavours - via our training events, drop in sessions and Virtual Teaching Using Remote Video Calls In Primary Care website below:
+We know you may have anxieties about the ongoing situation, your own ability and what you have missed.
+Your GP Tutors will be aiming to involve you in as many aspect of patient contact as possible - be that remote - by telephone or video - or face to face.
+We will support you and the GP Tutor in these endeavors - via our training events, drop in sessions and Virtual Teaching Using Remote Video Calls In Primary Care website below: